Ask Your AI To Fill This

 Problem

-I have a service for additional stats for activities from Strava.
-It's for personal use.
-Mostly.
-Among other features I want to be able to mute repetitive activities from other users' feed.
-For that I need rules
+I have a garage service for calculating additional stats for activities from Strava.
+And also mute repetitive activities from other users' feed.
+For that I need rules.

 Constructor UI